-Join Vince Kotchian for an in-depth discussion in this video Reviewing a sample SAT essay prompt, part of SAT Prep: Getting Started.
+Join Vince Kotchian for an in-depth discussion in this video Reviewing a sample SAT essay prompt, part of Test Prep: SAT.

 - The SAT Essay will always present you with some context which sets up a question and asks you to take a position on that question.
 In this movie I'll show you an example of a typical SAT essay prompt.
 So, this prompt you see here is a typical prompt.
 There's a paragraph of context and then it asks you a question, which is the assignment.
 So I'll read it for you.
 In many cultures, it is a virtue to be self-reliant, and people who produce great individual achievements are revered.
 However, humans are social creatures, and the groups we are all members of afford us the opportunity to reach greater heights than we ever could alone.